Henriknn01/wave-industries/README.md

 <a name="Frontend"></a>
 ## 5.i Frontend ##
-shows data to user
+The frontend user interface is a critical component of our system, as it is responsible for showing data to the user.

-The frontend is a javascript framework called Vue.js, It allows us to create reusable components and build complex user interfaces.
+We use the Vue.js javascript framework to create reusable components and build complex user interfaces.
-We uses axios which is a framework that interacts with the rest api.

-on load get data from backend

-http to serve data to user

-rest api is a http tcp connection.

-ieadlly we would use https
+To interact with the backend and retrieve data, we use axios, which is a framework that makes it easy to make HTTP requests.
+When the frontend is loaded, it makes a request to the backend using HTTP to get the data that it needs to serve to the user.
+The backend uses a REST API over a HTTP TCP connection to provide the data to the frontend.
+Ideally, we would use HTTPS instead of HTTP to provide an extra layer of security.

 <a name="Backend"></a>
 ## 5.ii Backend ##
-the MQTT client is sending post requests to a rest api, which is responsible for storing this data in a database.
+The MQTT client sends data to a REST API, which is responsible for storing the data in a database.
-The database has a ship, which is linked to the differenent sensors in the database This means that each post is associated with a specific ship, and can be easily retrieved and accessed by the front end system when needed.
+The database contains a table for each ship, where the sensor data is linked together with the correct ship, allowing the frontend system to easily retrieve and access it when needed.

-rest api talks to database and sends request for data

-rest api does some proccesing, formating and stuff
+The REST API acts as an intermediary between the database and the frontend, receiving requests for data and processing, formatting, and sending the data back to the frontend as needed.

 <a name="MQTT"></a>